 The tension in the room was palpable, with sharp intakes of breath and much reiteration of what-I-meant-despite-what-I-sounded-like.
 The Mumsnet Blogfest 2013 Keynote Panel topic “Can you be a mummy blogger and still be a feminist?” was selected in order to be controversial, though one must ask, “To what end?”
 Starting with arguably petty questions such as “Is making jam feminist?”, “Is wearing high heels feminist?”, many valuable points to be made were lost from the start.
 All delegates were invited to attend this session and yet, many would not have

 I’ve not changed my blog’s look for about two years now.
 Eek!
 So much in our lives has changed since then and the time feels overripe to give Circus Queen an update.
 So, while we’re doing that, it’s going to look a bit weird around here.
 I promise it will all settle down soon.
 In the meantime, tell me, what are your favourite posts around here?
 Is there anything you’d like to see more of?
-Get family and home ed news and printables to your inbox
+Sign up to my newsletter to keep in touch and support my writing

 I’m breaking my own rules by blogging about blogging.
 It feels a little weird, like a writer writing a book about, well, a writer.
 It’s vaguely self-conscious.
 Well, hey, I figure you read this blog so whom better to discuss this question with?
 Circus Queen has been a parenting blog from the start (in a way).
 I began it at a time when I was pregnant and my freelance work was slow.
 I wanted a space to explore this miraculous experience of growing another human being and to keep sharpening